l9sk/FactoryFinder/README.md

 * Detects default webpages(preferrably in an internal network) and prints greppable output.
 * Mimics a browser.
-* Detects web services and their versions
+* Detects web services and their versions.
-* Finds vulnerabilities based on version numbers
+* Finds vulnerabilities based on version numbers.

 The Community Edition has a few drawbacks.
 These are as follows: